Idaho Opportunity Scholarship

 It is not.
 The GPA requirement is set in Administrative Code and exceptions cannot be made.

 The Opportunity Scholarship is a “last dollars” award, meaning it is to assist in filling in the gap in your cost of attendance after other scholarships and grants.
 If you have other scholarships and grants that come close to meeting your cost of attendance, your Opportunity Scholarship will be reduced so you do not exceed your cost of attendance.
-Keep in mind that Northwest Nazarene University and College of Idaho are required to the state average cost of attendance when making awards, which is $22,100 for the 2020-21 academic year.
+Keep in mind that Northwest Nazarene University and College of Idaho are required to the state average cost of attendance when making awards, which is $28,061 for the 2025-26 year.

 Yes, you can take a leave.
-Leave requests must be submitted in writing to joy.miller@osbe.idaho.gov 60 days before the semester that your leave begins.
+Leave requests must be submitted in writing to jmiller@edu.idaho.gov 30 days before the semester that your leave begins.
 You must not be enrolled while on leave.
 Leaves of absence can be taken for one semester or up to two years.

 In order to be eligible for renewal you must meet the following requirements: